mahulchak/svmu/README.md

   Q_NAME2, Q_ST2, Q_END2: chromosome name, start and end coordinates of the second copy in the query genome.

-  HITS: total hits for the reference genomic region

 8. The 'all_chrom.tsv' file has both TE and duplicates in it.
 It also has false positives because ancestral duplicates may often be marked as polymorphic duplicate by svmu.
 These false positives are inevitable because aligning two genomes, especially at complex repeat regions, is not always perfect.
 To filter the false positives, we will use nucmer and a second program called checkCN.
 Next, extract reference names and reference coordinates from "all_chrom.tsv" to create a list of coordinates that can be mined using BLAST.
 You can use other tools or your own script.